 |A fixed percentage, currently set at 9%, allows you to budget your annual costs up front.|

 |Encouraging employee savings||Your match encourages employees to save their own money for retirement.||You can offer the Retirement Savings Plan to enable employees to save on their own with pre-tax dollars.|

 The retirement benefit varies based on how much is contributed and how investments perform.

 Employees manage their own investments and assess risks on their own.

 Learn more about the Defined Contribution Plan.

 Employees do not contribute or manage investments.
-The Church Pension Fund's Investment Committee manages the plan assets.
+The Church Pension Fund's Investment Department manages the plan assets.

 Learn more about the Defined Benefit Plan.